On Distributionally Robust Multistage Convex Optimization: Data-driven Models and Performance: Dual Dynamic Programming Algorithm

 \section{Dual Dynamic Programming Algorithm}

-In this section, we first review the recursive cutting plane approximations and the dual dynamic programming (DDP) algorithm.
-Then we focus on different realizations of the single stage subproblem oracles (SSSO) for DR-MCO with Wasserstein ambiguity sets that would guarantee the convergence of the DDP algorithm.
+In this section, we focus on different realizations of the single stage subproblem oracles (SSSO) for DR-MCO with Wasserstein ambiguity sets that would guarantee the convergence of the dual dynamic programming (DDP) algorithms.